 You’ve had a stuffy nose for about a week.
 It has become progressively more congested, and you now have some pretty significant sinus pain.
 It’s feeling like a sinus infection, but you are just not sure.
 Dr. Google isn’t meriting any new information.
 If it is a sinus infection, you know that a prescription for antibiotics would clear it up.
 But do you really want to get in the car, traipse across the city to urgent care, and wait for an hour to see a doctor?
 What if it’s really just a stuffy nose?

 We have all found ourselves in a similar scenario—a nagging cold, an annoying rash, symptoms that may or may not be a urinary tract infection—in need of professional medical advice but short on time and not ready to commit to the waiting room.
-Now an increasing number of women are using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
-Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, women are logging on for diagnosis and care.
+Now an increasing number of individuals are using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
+Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, people are logging on for diagnosis and care.

 - Keep Current With The Rheumatoid Arthritis Newsletter